-- Fuel certification: Compliance with the relevant ASTM International (or equivalent) certification - Drop-in: Complete compatibility with existing storage, transportation and handling infrastructure, and existing engine, aircraft and other equipment - Reliability of supply and on-time delivery: Airlines put special emphasis in the reliability of supply and on-time, on-specification delivery of the fuel; any supplier of jet fuel to the airlines, be it conventional or alternative, must meet the stringent requirements for delivery and availability of the product that airlines require to be able to operate their flights on a daily, year-round basis - Environmental benefit - Compliance with accepted criteria to be more environmentally friendly than traditional jet fuel, in particular resulting in a reduced life-cycle GHG emissions profile, without compromising critical uses of relevant feedstocks - Reductions in local air quality emissions, such as particulate matter and sulfur compounds, compared to conventional fuel - The production of the fuels must be in compliance with environmental laws and regulations and not induce environmental problems that would call into question the airlines' use of the fuels; one means of reflecting this may be through a demonstration that the fuel was produced consistent with recognized sustainability criteria as described in the CAAFI sustainability guidance document, which is anticipated to be posted on caafi.org in July 2013 - Economic viability: Every airline will have its own procurement strategy and will ultimately enter its own individual contract with a fuel producer with a unique set of conditions, including price; accordingly, any final decisions on price will be the product of direct engagement between the airline and the fuel supplier.
+- Compliance with accepted criteria to be more environmentally friendly than traditional jet fuel, in particular resulting in a reduced life-cycle GHG emissions profile, without compromising critical uses (e.g., food supply) of relevant feedstocks - The ability of the fuel to meet the environmental and sustainability criteria under programs that credit the environmental benefits of alternative jet fuel, such as the U.S. Renewable Fuel Standard and the emerging Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) under the International Civil Aviation Organization (ICAO), are likely to be of interest to certain airlines - Reductions in local air quality emissions, such as particulate matter and sulfur compounds, compared to conventional fuel - The production of the fuels must be in compliance with environmental laws and regulations and not induce environmental problems that would call into question the airlines' use of the fuels; one means of reflecting this may be through a demonstration that the fuel was produced consistent with recognized sustainability criteria as described in the CAAFI Environmental Sustainability Overview document - Economic viability: Every airline will have its own procurement strategy and will ultimately enter its own individual contract with a fuel producer with a unique set of conditions, including price; accordingly, any final decisions on price will be the product of direct engagement between the airline and the fuel supplier.
 However, the following points generally reflect the widely shared views of jet-fuel buyers: - Price competitiveness: Airlines are interested in alternative fuels that offer price competitiveness vis-à-vis conventional fuel.
 In general, this means that the net price of alternative fuels, including any tax or other credits as well as adjustments for energy density, should be, on average, comparable to the price of conventional fuel.
-For alternative fuels still in development, the basis of comparison typically would be the forward curve1 of conventional jet fuel for the future periods in which the alternative fuels may become available. - Flexibility in pricing mechanism: Airlines are open to different pricing mechanisms.
-For example, they can consider indexing to the price of conventional jet fuel (current or forward curve) and indexing to the price of conventional fuel accompanied by a price collar.
-They are also open to considering indexing to various commodities other than crude oil.
+For alternative fuels still in development, the basis of comparison typically would be the forward curve1 of conventional jet fuel for the future periods in which the alternative fuels may become available.